ttscoff/bunch/integration/url-handler.md

 This URL method can be shortened to `snippet/SNIPPET_FILE/FRAGMENT?variables=foobar`.

+Fragment ID can also be added to the filename with a hash (`#FRAGMENT`) but it should be percent-encoded in the URL as `%23`, e.g. `snippet/SNIPPET_FILE%23FRAGMENT`.

 ### Parameters

 `file`
 : (_String_) The path to the snippet file.
 Assumes this is a relative path from your Bunch folder unless an absolute path is provided.
 If the snippet file is in the root of your Bunch folder, you can provide just the filename
+: Multiple files can be called by separating them with a comma, and each file can include a `#fragment` in its path.
+Hashes should be percent-encoded as `%23`, e.g. `?file=SNIPPET%23FRAGMENT`

 `fragment` (_Optional_)
 : (_String_) To load just a section of the snippet ([as defined by `#[section title]` lines]({{ site.baseurl }}/docs/bunch-files/snippets/#fragments)), pass the name of the fragment here.